Strategy Synthesis in POMDPs via Game-Based Abstractions

 \subsection{Abstraction}

 We propose an abstraction method for world POMDPs that builds on \emph{game-based abstraction} (GBAR), originally defined for MDPs~\cite{KH09,KKNP10}.

 \paragraph*{GBAR for MDPs}

-For an MDP $\mdp = (\states,\sinit,\acts,\prob)$, we assume a partition $\partition = \{\block_1,\ldots,\block_k\}$ of $S$, \ie a set of non-empty, pairwise disjoint, subsets (called blocks) $\block_i\subseteq\states$ with $\bigcup_{i=1}^k \block_i = \states$.
+For an MDP $\mdp = (\states,\sinit,\acts,\prob)$, we assume a partition $\partition = \{\block_1,\ldots,\block_k\}$ of $S$, \ie a set of non-empty, pairwise disjoint subsets (called blocks) $\block_i\subseteq\states$ with $\bigcup_{i=1}^k \block_i = \states$.
 GBAR takes the partition $\partition$ and turns each block into an abstract state $\block_i$; these blocks form the Player~1 states.
 Then $\acts(\block_i) = \bigcup_{s\in\block_i}\acts(s)$.
 To determine the outcome of selecting $\act \in \acts(\block_i)$, we add intermediate \emph{selector-states} $\langle\block_i, \act\rangle$ as Player~2 states.
-In the selector state $\langle\block_i, \act\rangle$, emanating actions reflect the choice of the actual state the system is in at $\block_i$, \ie $\acts(\langle\block_i, \act\rangle) = \block_i$.
+In the selector state $\langle\block_i, \act\rangle$, emanating actions reflect the choice of the actual state the system is in at $\block_i$, \ie $\acts\bigl(\langle\block_i, \act\rangle\bigr) = \{s\in\block_i\,|\,\act\in\acts(s)\}$.
 For taking an action $s \in B_i$ in $\langle\block_i, \act\rangle$, the distribution $\prob(s, \act)$ is lifted to a distribution over abstract states:

 The semantics of this PG is as follows: For an \emph{abstract state} $\block_i$, Player~1 (controllable) selects an action to execute.
-In \emph{selector-states}, the Player~2 (adversary) selects the worst-case state from $\block_i$ where the selection was executed.
+In \emph{selector states}, Player~2 (adversary) selects the worst-case state from $\block_i$ where the selection was executed.